Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Simulation Results

 In this section, we present numerical simulations to illustrate the coupled dynamics of innovation adoption and opinion formation among $n$ interacting communities over two distinct networks.
 Model parameters are randomly generated, and the initial conditions correspond to an early stage of diffusion, where only a few individuals have adopted the innovation and no community has dissatisfied members.

-The optimal control problems are solved using a sequential quadratic programming (SQP) method, in which a quadratic programming (QP) subproblem is solved at each iteration.

-Figure \ref{fig:mpc} shows the uncontrolled aggregate adoption dynamics, obtained by summing over $n=10$ communities.
-In the absence of any intervention, the fraction of adopters quickly declines to zero.
-This indicates that, starting from an early stage with only a few initial adopters, innovation diffusion is not self-sustaining and eventually disappears from the system.
+Figure \ref{fig:mpc} shows two different simulations of the uncontrolled aggregate adoption dynamics, obtained by summing over $n=10$ communities.
+In Figure \ref{fig:mpc}(a), the adoption-free equilibrium is globally stable, and adoption eventually vanishes.
+This indicates that, starting from an early stage with only a few initial adopters, innovation diffusion is not self-sustaining without intervention and eventually disappears from the system.
+This scenario will be used as the baseline configuration to evaluate different control policies.
+The goal is to assess whether suitable interventions can drive the system toward the diffused equilibrium starting from a configuration where adoption would naturally die out.
+On the other hand, Figure \ref{fig:mpc}(b) corresponds to a different parameters set and different initial opinions, leading to instability of the adoption-free equilibrium and convergence to the adoption-diffused equilibrium.